Our Pick of the Victoria Falls Tours

 The people of the village are more than happy to show you their huts and take you inside.
 The village guides introduce you to various craftspeople at work making curios which are sold all around Victoria Falls.
 You can also pre-arrange to try out the Leya traditional food and beer.
 This is a working village and not a purpose built tourist attraction.
 So it is a true, and sometimes saddening, glimpse of life in an African village today.

 We hope you’ve enjoyed this summary of things to do at Victoria Falls!
-Please don’t hesitate to contact us if you needs some help with your safari.
+Please don’t hesitate to contact us if you needs some help with your booking your safari.